-If the vehicle has an ignition and it becomes difficult to turn the key, inspect the key blade for debris.
+If it becomes difficult to turn the key in a vehicle lock, inspect the key blade for debris.
 Periodically clean with a brush or pick.

 See your dealer if a new key is needed.

 If locked out of the vehicle, see Roadside Assistance Program on page 13-5.